ricokahler/flair/README.md

 ### 3. Write actual CSS

-This is where material-ui's styling solution falls short.
+This is where Material UI's styling solution falls short.
 I think it's better to write actual CSS (vs the JS object styling syntax) because:

 1. It allows for better DX by being able to copy and paste CSS examples directly into code.
 2. It allows for editors to "switch modes".
 Specifically, another language service could be booted up inside of `css` tags allowing for autocomplete without using the TypeScript language service.
 There are many plugins/extensions for many different editors that do this.